sprecand/bau/infrastructure/README.md

 ## GitHub Actions Integration

-The infrastructure outputs are designed to work with the GitHub Actions workflow (`.github/workflows/cd-main.yml`).
+The infrastructure outputs are designed to work with the GitHub Actions workflows (`deploy.yml` and `release.yml`).

 Required GitHub Secrets:
 - `AWS_ACCESS_KEY_ID`